openandroidinstaller-dev/openandroidinstaller/README.md

 ## Usage

-Currently, only linux is supported.
+Currently, Linux (tested with Ubuntu 20.04 LTS) and MacOS are supported.

-1. Download the AppImage, .exe or appropriate file for your OS.
+1. Download the AppImage, .exe or appropriate executable file for your OS.
+You might need to change permissions to run the executable.
 2. Download the lineageOS image and the custom recovery image.
-A source for files can be found here: https://lineageosroms.com
+A source for files can be found on https://lineageosroms.com or you can just search the web for an appropriate version for your device.
 3. Start the desktop app and follow the instructions.